libxkbcommon 1.13.0

 Parameters

-contextThe context in which to create the iterator.
+contextThe context in which to create the batch.

 Returns

-A new event iterator object, or NULL on failure.
+A new event batch, or NULL on failure.

 Since